Clippers pound Spurs for Leonard’s first win in San Antonio

 Clippers: Former Spurs F JaMychal Green missed the game with a bruised tailbone. … Landry Shamat had three points in 14 minutes in his third game off the bench after 13 starts.

-Spurs: F Rudy Gay had seven points in 20 minutes after being listed as questionable due to an undisclosed illness. … C Jakob Poeltl had four blocked shots, raising his season total to 41 in 28 games. … San Antonio is 73-15 against the Clippers at home in franchise history.
+Spurs: F Rudy Gay had seven points in 20 minutes after being listed as questionable due to an undisclosed illness. … C Jakob Poeltl had four blocked shots, raising his season total to 41 in 28 games. … San Antonio is 73-15 against the Clippers at home.

 UP NEXT